-However, three other studies, one published in China, one in Poland, and one in Brazil, did find an association between Demodex mites and acne.11-13 In those three studies, having more mites on the skin did seem to correlate with having acne.
+However, four other studies did find an association between Demodex mites and acne.11-14 In those four studies, having more mites on the skin did seem to correlate with having acne.
 However, this finding presents a chicken-or-egg problem: Did the overgrowth of the mites contribute to acne, or did the acne allow the mites to overgrow?
 We simply don’t know yet.

 As it often goes with emerging science, we will need more research before we can draw any conclusions.